-Join us at 10:30am every Friday during threatened species month as we learn about the fish in the Upper Murrumbidgee River from four perspectives.
-Register once and attend any of the sessions that interest you.
-Each webinar is 1 hour which includes a Q&A.
+Every Friday during threatened species month we learnt about the fish in the Upper Murrumbidgee River from four perspectives.

 10 September – Recording Available

 Native fish in the Upper Murrumbidgee – the good, the few and the missing.